jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 require me to enter a password.
 I do not need the annoyance of a separate layer of password entering for the guest OS's, too.

+Settings -> Brightness & Lock -> move "Lock" slider to "Off" position, and change "Turn screen off when inactive for:" to "Never".

 ## Ubuntu 18.04 Desktop Linux